JessRudder/RailsConf/talk-draft.md

 Some of you may be thinking, if people are aware of these vulnerabilities, why hasn't it been fixed?
 I'll go back to my hotel room tonight, write the patch and open a PR!

 If only it were that simple.
 This is yet another example of that age old tension between freedom and security.
 Those vulnerabilities are there to allow us flexibility.

 The coffee shop I worked at gave baristas wide lattitude on bonus shots and upgrades to allow us to surprise and delight customers.
-If they had locked things down and said, no one ever gets anything they didn't pay for...well, her "I'd like a latte but I want to pay for a triple espresso" shtick would definitely not have worked.
-But there were a lot of magical moments with other customers that would have been missed.
+They could have locked things down with a policy that said, "No one ever gets anything they didn't pay for."
+And that definitely would have meant that Susie's "I'd like a latte but I want to pay for a triple espresso" shtick would never work.
+But we would have lost a lot of important, magical moments with other customers.

 Similarly, there are times when the data we need from the database is complicated and being able to drop down to raw sql is the only straightforward way of getting it.
-If ActiveRecord didn't allow this flexibility, it would start to be less and less useful as our apps get more and more complex.
+If ActiveRecord didn't allow this flexibility, it would be less and less useful as our apps got more and more complex.
+We'd spend a lot of time writing our own methods from scratch and if we've got time to do that we've probably got time to just make sure that we're not leaving our ActiveRecord methods vulnerable.